nicklockwood/layout/README.md

 ## Stack Views

-You can use Layout's expressions to create arbitrarily complex layouts, but sometimes the expressions required to describe relationships between siblings can be quite verbose, and it would be nice to be able to use something more like [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) to describe the overall arrangemet for a collection of views.
+You can use Layout's expressions to create arbitrarily complex layouts, but sometimes the expressions required to describe relationships between siblings can be quite verbose, and it would be nice to be able to use something more like [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) to describe the overall arrangement for a collection of views.

 Layout has full support for UIKit's `UIStackView` class, which you can use for flexbox-like collections in situations where `UITableView` or `UICollectionView` would be overkill.
 Here is an example of a simple vertical stack: